hassan-chaudhry/grocerybuddy/README.md

 ```
 source kivy_venv/bin/activate
 ```
-Note that you should have python installed before you create a virtual environment (see "Installing Modules" for more).
+The first command creates a virtual environment while the second activates it.
+Note that you should have Python (any 3.10 version should work) installed before you create a virtual environment (see "Installing Modules" for more).

 ### Installing Modules